scikit-learn-contrib/skglm/doc/contribute.rst

     You can submit a `pull request <https://github.com/scikit-learn-contrib/skglm/pulls>`_ to integrate your changes and we will reach out to you shortly.

+As part of the `scikit-learn-contrib <https://github.com/scikit-learn-contrib>`_ GitHub organization, we adopt the scikit-learn `code of conduct <https://github.com/scikit-learn/scikit-learn/blob/main/CODE_OF_CONDUCT.md>`_.

 .. note::

-    - If you are willing to contribute with code to ``skglm``, check the section below to learn how to install the development version of ``skglm``
+    If you are willing to contribute with code to ``skglm``, check the section below to learn how to install the development version of ``skglm``